-To address this issue, end-to-end matting methods have been proposed~\cite{chen2018semantic,zhang2019late,shen2016deep,Qiao_2020_CVPR,liu2020boosting} in recent years.
+To address this issue, end-to-end matting methods have been proposed~\citep{chen2018semantic,zhang2019late,shen2016deep,Qiao_2020_CVPR,liu2020boosting} in recent years.
 Most of them can be categorized into two types.
-The first type shown in (i) of Figure~\ref{fig:motivation}(a) is a straightforward solution which is to perform global segmentation~\cite{aksoy2018semantic} and local matting sequentially, where the former aims at trimap generation~\cite{chen2018semantic,shen2016deep} or foreground/background generation~\cite{zhang2019late} and the latter is image matting based on the trimap or other priors generated from the previous stage.
-The shortage of such a pipeline attributes to its sequential nature, since they may generate an erroneous semantic error which could not be corrected by the subsequent matting step.
+The first type shown in (i) of Figure~\ref{fig:motivation}(a) is a straightforward solution, which is to perform global segmentation~\citep{aksoy2018semantic} and local matting sequentially.
+The former aims at trimap generation~\citep{chen2018semantic,shen2016deep} or foreground/background generation~\citep{zhang2019late} while the latter is image matting based on the trimap or other priors generated from the previous stage.
+The shortage of such a pipeline attributes to its sequential nature, since it may generate an erroneous semantic error which could not be corrected by the subsequent matting step.
 Besides, the separate training scheme in two stages may lead to a sub-optimal solution due to the mismatch between them.
 The second type is shown in (ii) of Figure~\ref{fig:motivation} (a), global information is provided as guidance while performing local matting.
-For example, coarse alpha matte is generated and used in the following matting network in \cite{liu2020boosting} and in \cite{Qiao_2020_CVPR}, spatial- and channel-wise attention is adopted to provide global appearance filtration to the matting network.
-Such methods avoid the problem of state-wise modeling and training but bring in new problems.
-Although global guidance is provided in an implicit way, it is challenging to generating alpha matte for both foreground/background areas and transition areas simultaneously in a single network due to their distinct appearance and semantics.
-For animal matting, it is more difficult to generate reliable trimap and estimate accurate alpha matte that will challenge the above two pipelines due to the following two reasons.
-First, there are different categories of animals with diverse shapes, sizes, colors, and appearances in the animal matting task other than a single category in other matting tasks such as human portrait matting \cite{shen2016deep, chen2018semantic, liu2020boosting}.
-Second, the protective coloration of animals makes it hard to recognize the foreground and distinguish the animal fur from the background context.
-Thereby, how to design a novel framework to learn discriminative features and distinguish the semantic foreground/background from the fine details in the transition area for animal image matting remains challenging and under-explored.
+For example, coarse alpha matte is generated and used in the matting networks in \citep{liu2020boosting} and in \citep{Qiao_2020_CVPR}, spatial- and channel-wise attention are adopted to provide global appearance filtration to the matting network.
+Such methods avoid the problem of stage-wise modeling and training but bring in new problems.
+Although global guidance is provided in an implicit way, it is challenging to generate alpha matte for both foreground/background areas and transition areas simultaneously in a single network due to their distinct appearance and semantics.